Invariant measures in simple and in small theories

-A weak version of the corollary above holds in $NIP$ theories using Proposition 4.7 of \cite{NIPII}.
-The question raised by the first author is whether the conclusion of Corollary 1.4 holds for simple theories.
-The first main result of the current paper is a negative answer: \begin{Theorem} There is a simple theory $T$ (of $SU$-rank $1$) together with a formula $\phi(x,b)$ which does not fork over $\emptyset$ but has measure $0$ for all automorphism invariant global Keisler measures. \end{Theorem}
+\begin{Theorem} There is a simple theory $T$ (of $SU$-rank $1$) which is amenable, together with a formula $\phi(x,b)$ which does not fork over $\emptyset$ but has measure $0$ for all automorphism invariant global Keisler measures. \end{Theorem}

 We now turn to the case of definable groups.
 Recall: \begin{Definition} Let $G$ be a group definable (say without parameters) in a structure $M$.
 Then $G$ is said to be \emph{definably amenable} if there is a Keisler measure on $G$ over $M$ which is invariant under left translation by $G$. \end{Definition}